 Love Unites Reading

-We acknowledge the 50 year anniversary since homosexuality was decriminalised in the UK.
-Since that time we have achieved many equalities such as the right to marry, and for same-sex couples to adopt children.
-While the legal changes have made good pace over the years, the same can not be said for social attitudes which are still taking time to catch up.
-We are referring to recent incidents of homophobia which demonstrate that LGBT+ people are still not safe and that more work is needed to achieve social equality.
+At Reading Pride, we acknowledge the 50 year anniversary since homosexuality was partially decriminalised in England and Wales.
+Since that time, we have achieved many equalities in the UK, such as the right to marry, and for same-sex couples to adopt children.
+While the legal changes have made good progress over the years, the same cannot be said for people’s attitudes which are still taking time to catch up to modern society.
+Incidents of homophobia, biphobia, transphobia etc are still prevalent within society, demonstrating that LGBT+ people are still not completely safe and that more work is needed to achieve social equality.

 A gay couple on a Reading train were set upon by 4 homophobic youths in West London on 20th February 2017.